dhruvxsethi/NLP/README.md

  + Learnt Basic string processing with Python
  + Learnt about NLTK

-[Task 2]
- + Learnt about COCA
- + Saw mentions of a celebrity
- + Analysed the chart of mentions of the celebrity

 [Task 3]
  + Learnt about Corpora
  + Downloaded NLTK